Kasanen/Yksilotehtava/README.md

 - The app stores an auth token in `localStorage` under `token` and username under `username`.
 - Register or login via the modals in the UI.
 Favorite restaurant require a logged-in user.

+## Final changes

+- Input type changed from "username" to "text".
+Caused troubles in style.
+- Improved responsive view by removing margin from flex-item and width from dest-Btn (Style.css).

 ## Notes & Troubleshooting

 - If map tiles or API calls fail, check network access and the third-party API availability.